How Payments Get Split

 For these qualifying trusts, the statute requires the trustee to determine the "internal income" of each separate fund.
 If that calculation is not possible, the law provides a default rate of four percent of the fund's value.
 This ensures the surviving spouse receives adequate income while preserving the marital deduction.

 The definition of "payment" under this section is broad.
-It covers money received from private or commercial annuities, individual retirement accounts, pensions, profit-sharing plans, stock bonus plans, and stock ownership plans.
-Whether payments come from the payer's general assets or a dedicated fund, these allocation rules apply.
+It covers money received from a commercial annuity, an individual retirement account, and a pension, profit-sharing, stock bonus, or stock ownership plan.
+Whether payments come from the payer's general assets or a dedicated fund, these rules apply.